 The Hubrecht Institute is performing cutting-edge research in the field of developmental and stem cell biology in order to contribute to the prevention, diagnosis and treatment of for example cancer, diabetes, cardiovascular and genetic diseases.

-Read about top research and about the collaboration between researchers in this special issue of Utrecht Life Sciences and have a look at what we are doing by watching mini-movies in this virtual lab tour through the Hubrecht Institute.
+Find out more about our research in this special issue of Utrecht Life Sciences and by the watching videos in this virtual lab tour through the Hubrecht Institute.